• Skip to primary navigation

 2 - Tapioca Starch

-Tapioca starch is a white, powdery substance most commonly used as a thickening agent in food.
+Tapioca starch is a white, powdery substance most commonly used as a thickening agent in food - see instant tapioca substitutes guide for similar options.

 It is extracted from the root of the cassava plant and has a variety of uses in both culinary and industrial settings.